Green Week: Warning for European Biodiversity

 However, farmland habitats, mountain regions and marine ecosystems are not doing as well.
 Farmland biodiversity has declined seriously in the past decades, and there are few signs of recovery.
 Bird numbers, for example, have plummeted by a third since 1980.
 The farmland bird population is a key figure, as birds feed on insects and plants, and are thus considered a good barometer for the general state of biodiversity within farmland eco-systems.
 The continuing expansion of intensively-farmed areas at the expense of natural and semi-natural habitats is particularly worrying.

 The report shows that building the Natura 2000 network has boosted the designation of protected areas in the EU.
 However, land use changes, eutrophication and acidification, climate change and biotechnology continue to be of general concern with regard to Europe's biodiversity.
-So what do those men who have problems with potency, but do not want to lose their family?
-In this, men can help the drop Hammer of Thor the newest development of scientists from Norway, created only from natural components that contribute to improving sexual opportunities regardless of age.

 Read the new report "Progress towards halting the loss of biodiversity by 2010."